Paying for benefits

 More information and forms, including the Automatic Premium Reimbursement form and Limited HRA Coverage Election form, are available at www.veba.org (after logging in to your account) or by calling the VEBA MEP customer care center at 1-888-828-4953.

 You must pay the monthly premium and applicable premium surcharges for your PEBB retiree health plan coverage when due.
 The monthly premium will be considered unpaid if one of the following occurs:

 - No premium or applicable premium surcharge is paid and remains unpaid for 30 days; or

-- A premium payment or applicable premium surcharge is underpaid by an amount greater than what would be considered an insignificant shortfall (described in WAC 182-08-015) and the monthly premium remains underpaid for 30 days past the date the monthly premium was due.
+- A premium payment or applicable premium surcharge is underpaid by an amount greater than what would be considered an insignificant shortfall (described in WAC 182-08-015) and remains underpaid for 30 days past the due date.

-If either of the events listed above occur and remains unpaid for 60 days from the original due date, the PEBB Program will terminate your PEBB retiree insurance coverage back to the last day of the month in which the monthly premium and any applicable premium surcharge was paid.
+If either of the events listed above occur and remains unpaid for 60 days from the original due date, the PEBB Program will terminate your PEBB retiree insurance coverage back to the last day of the month for which the monthly premium and any applicable premium surcharge was paid.
 If your PEBB insurance coverage is terminated, coverage for your dependents is also terminated.
-You cannot enroll again in PEBB insurance coverage unless you regain eligibility, for example, by returning to employment in a PEBB, Washington State school district, educational service district, or charter school benefits-eligible position.
+You cannot enroll again unless you regain eligibility, for example, by returning to employment in a PEBB, Washington State school district, educational service district, or charter school benefits-eligible position.